 “OLA has given me exposure to the whole world of BMS across the globe,” he said.
 “I’ve been able to do some important leadership initiatives with colleagues in Latin America, Europe and the US.
 Those experiences fuel me as an individual.”
 And with over 30,000 employees across the globe, those initiatives are valued.
 “There are lots of mentorships, development opportunities, and people like Brenda, who will make the time to help because they genuinely care about you.”

 An incredible talent pool, colleagues like Pedro and Brenda, the most interesting and meaningful work you could imagine: all compelling reasons to consider a career within the Business Insights & Analytics unit at BMS.
-Consider this closing quote from Brenda before you explore open roles in BI&A here.
+Consider this closing quote from Brenda before you explore open roles in Business Insights & Analytics here.

 “There aren’t enough data scientists out there to meet the demand of this growing field,” she stated.
 “Come join a dynamic team that gets excited about solving complex problems and learning new things.
 It’s a contagious environment and it’s a thrill and a pleasure to be here.”